-Methods to account for uncertainty in the observer effect estimates for the SpM model have been developed but haven proven difficult to implement.
-Thus, the CVs for the relative abundance indices reported here do not yet include uncertainty in the observer effects for the SpM model (i.e., they are slightly too small).
+The methods of analysis used this year were exactly the same as last year (Eveson et al. 2012).
+Methods to account for uncertainty in the observer effect estimates for the SpM model have yet to be implemented; thus, the CVs for the relative abundance indices do not yet include uncertainty in the observer effects for the SpM model (i.e., they are slightly too small).